 Choosing the Right Personal Protection Dog: What You Need to Know.

 When it comes to personal safety, more people are turning to trained protection dogs for peace of mind, security, and companionship.
-But selecting the right dog for this role goes far beyond choosing a breed or assuming that any large dog will do the job.
-A protection dog is not a weapon — it is a living, thinking animal that, when properly trained and bred, can become a reliable guardian and devoted family member.
+Selecting the right dog for this role goes far beyond choosing a breed or assuming that any large dog will do the job.
+A protection dog is weapon.
+A dog is a living, thinking animal that, when properly trained and bred, can become a reliable guardian and a devoted family member.

 A Dog is Not a Gun